 I also like the simple and intuitive control panel, which replaces the ubiquitous cPanel most hosts use. cPanel is effective, but the interface is less than stellar and it puts quite a load on the servers running it.

-All in all, I’ve been very happy with Traffic Planet Hosting, and very happy I moved.
-If you want to invest a little extra in a superior web host that will make your site snappier and thus more enjoyable to use, you can’t go wrong with TPH.
+All in all, I’ve been very happy with WPX Hosting, and very happy I moved.
+If you want to invest a little extra in a superior web host that will make your site snappier and thus more enjoyable to use, you can’t go wrong with WPX.

 I hope that helps, and as always, if you have any questions don’t hesitate to comment below or contact me.